 the atelier / office / studio

-sparse and subdued light characterises the room during the day. tranquility and concentration are a result of a quiet and diffuse atmosphere. the sparse, incident light is reflected by white walls. the austere and empty room, with it‘s few pieces of furniture, enhances this effect. the skin of the old building is exposed behind open shelves. raw bricks – crumbly, coarse, matt – are visible behind the books while working in the library.
+sparse and subdued light characterises the room during the day. tranquility and concentration are a result of a quiet and diffuse atmosphere. the sparse, incident light is reflected by white walls. the austere and empty space, with only a few pieces of furniture, enhances this effect. the skin of the old building is exposed behind open shelves. raw bricks – crumbly, coarse, matt – are visible behind the books while working in the library.

-the subliminal tranquility of the room reflects on the social interaction and the handling with tools. the atmosphere resembling a haze, creates an entrance to the present. the chaotic, bustling outer area of the city is replaced by this modesty without disregarding the external; the view on the surrounding urban landscape of the aikido-studio, the train tracks and the adjoining industry are not only preserved but are emphasized by the emptiness of the surrounding space and will continue to be for its sake.
+the subliminal tranquility of the room reflects on the social interaction and the handling with tools. the atmosphere resembles a haze and creates an entrance to the present. the chaotic outer area of the city is replaced by a modesty without disregarding the external; the view on the surrounding urban landscape of the aikido-studio, the train tracks and the adjoining industry are not only preserved but are emphasized by the emptiness of the surrounding space and will continue to be for their sake.

-in dependence on the shakkei, the „borrowed landscape“, a traditional approach on japanese garden design, the exterior is „caught alive“ [ikedori] and is a fundamental element of the here grounded, reinventing culture, now witnessing an evolutionary change with the upcoming renovation.
+in dependence on the shakkei, the "borrowed landscape" – a traditional approach on japanese garden design – the exterior is "caught alive" [ikedori] and is an elementary component of the culture that is located here. it is reinventing itself, and, through its transformation, is experiencing its now pending evolutionary change with the recognition it deserves.

 nothing is hidden, everything stays visible - brittle maybe, but accessible, honest. a major rule play robust, modest furniture and installations as required, proclaiming their purpose and deeper designation and aura through unfolding, revelation, advocacy - rewarding second glances. they primary fulfill their own best purpose. no more, no less.